“Pete” Petersen Basketball League

 The motto Just For The Fun of It is more than just a saying.
 The league is about having fun and learning the game of basketball.
-The importance of winning comes second to the importance of enjoying the game.
+The importance of winning comes second to the importance of enjoying the game and learning the skills of basketball in an environment that encourages player development and celebrates the first basket and the good pass more than the final score.
 This league is unlike any other in it’s determination to ensure every individual player is having fun and learning the fundamentals of basketball in a safe environment.

 Just curious how you register to play for next season?